-Europe shoots for the moon with role in NASA programme
+Europe shoots for the moon with role in Nasa programme

-Bremen (Germany) (AFP) – European astronauts could walk on the Moon for the first time in the coming years, in exchange for the continent taking on a key role in an ambitious NASA space programme.
+BREMEN (Germany): European astronauts could walk on the Moon for the first time in the coming years, in exchange for the continent taking on a key role in an ambitious Nasa space programme.

 The US space agency’s Artemis programme aims to return humans to the Moon for the first time since the historic Apollo missions, which ended in 1972.